Update: The latest version of watchOS 4.3, which is now ready for your watch and you'll learn all about the latest upgrades below.

 watchOS 4 release date

-The full release of watchOS 4 is live, having launched alongside iOS 11 for iPad and iPhone devices.
-That means you can grab it now if you haven't already.
-Check out our full guide to updating to watchOS 4.
+The full release of watchOS 4 is live, having launched alongside iOS 11 for iPad and iPhone devices in September 2017.

-watchOS 4 has already had two updates, so before we get to the old features there are a few brand new ones to know about.
+watchOS 4 has already had three updates, so before we get to the older features there are a few brand new ones to know about.

-With watchOS 4.2, which has just launched, you'll be able to use Apple Pay Cash to send and receive money through iMessage.
+With watchOS 4.2, you're now able to use Apple Pay Cash to send and receive money through iMessage.

 Currently only available in the US, you can simply select the Apple Pay Cash option at the bottom of a conversation, then follow the prompts.
 Money is sent as a digital Apple Pay Cash card, which can be used to make purchases through Apple Pay, or you can then transfer the funds to your bank account.